brmc/django-media-helper/docs/README.markdown

 ### Management Command: `mediahelper` ###

+**note: there aren't any tests written for these commands yet.
+Use them at your own risk.
+I've used them on three small sites in production without problem.**

 This command is used to retrofit the media_helper app into a project that
 already exists.
 With it you can resize all images found in the MEDIA_ROOT
 directory, resize/adjust the quality of the placeholder image, delete all
 resized images, and/or restore images to their original size, quality and
 location.
 If all command options are used simultaneously, they will be
 processed in the following order:
    --restore
    --delete
    --resize-originals
    --resize-all

 And note that whenever --delete is passed, --restore will be forced so you
 don't risk losing your original images.